Azure/azure-kusto-microhack/README.md

   Schema tab:

   Sample data will be read from the Event Hub and you will see data preview.
-The default format is TXT.
-Our Event hub send JSON data.
+The default format is TXT, but our Event hub sends JSON data.
 Change the Data format field to JSON.
-Keep the nested levels to 1.
+Keep the nested levels as 1.
 As you can see, ADX inferred the column names and the data type according to the JSON’s data.
-Among the types you can  find GUID, string, datetime, and dynamic.
+Among the types you can find GUID, string, datetime, and dynamic.</br>
-You can thing about dynamic column as JSON-like type.
-The dynamic  data type can take on any value of other scalar data types like: bool, datetime, guid, int, long, real, string, timespan, an array of dynamic values, and a property bag (dictionary) that maps unique string values to dynamic values.
+You can think about dynamic column as JSON-like type.
+The dynamic data type can take on any value of other scalar data types like: bool, datetime, guid, int, long, real, string, timespan, an array of dynamic values, and a property bag (dictionary) that maps unique string values to dynamic values.</br>
 Although the dynamic type appears JSON-like, it can hold values that the JSON model does not represent because they don't exist in JSON (e.g., long, real, datetime, timespan, and guid).

 The 'Nested levels' field expands levels of nested data in dynamic type columns into separate columns.
 Although the raw event’s JSON format has nestedness of 2 levels, for this microhack we will use 1 level and see later how to leverage the powerful update policy capability of ADX to break these dynamic columns.